ARDUINO GSM

 Introduction

-Using Arduino with GSM connectivity is a great option for connecting your Arduino board wirelessly to the Internet in a few minutes.
-Connecting a device to a GSM network is simple, and it is only required a module with GSM connectivity and a SIM card.
+Using Arduino with GSM connectivity is a great option for connecting the Arduino board wirelessly to the Internet in a few minutes.
+Connecting a device to a GSM network is simple, and it only requires a module with GSM connectivity and a SIM card.
 There are some boards with GSM connectivity on the Arduino ecosystem, like the MKR GSM 1400 that uses the 3G network for Internet connectivity, and the MKR NB 1500, using a narrowband solution, allowing the use of LTE Cat M1 or NB LTE-M.

 Arduino MKR GSM 1400